Comments: To view or download the complete regulation, click on the link to it in the box above these comments.

 a.
 This program permits the Recruiting Command to enlist male and female applicants into the Regular Marine Corps or SMCR and delay their departure for recruit training.
 Regular and Reserve non-prior service applicants are eligible to participate in the program.
 See paragraph 4205, page 4-32, for additional information.

-Comments: The SMCR is the Selected Marine Corps Reserve.
+Comments: "SMCR" is the Selected Marine Corps Reserve.

 2. Disqualified Enlistees